 Bottom line, if your child does not receive adoption subsidy/adoption assistance benefits, you will likely have to have qualified expenses to claim the credit.

 How much, if any, of the adoption tax credit a parent will receive depends on their federal income tax liability in 2013 (and the next five years).
 In one year, taxpayers can use as much of the credit as the full amount of their federal income tax liability, which is the amount on line 46 of the Form 1040 less certain other credits (see Child Tax Credit below).
 Even those who normally get a refund may still have tax liability and could get a larger refund with the adoption tax credit.
 Taxpayers have six years (the year they first claimed the credit plus five additional years) to use the credit.

 People who do not have federal income tax liability will not benefit.
-We encourage them to claim the credit and carry it forward to future years since the credit may become refundable again in the future.
-(If your tax preparer wants to charge you extra to file the Form 8839 and you won't benefit at all with your 2013 taxes, you might want to wait and amend your taxes if the credit is ever made refundable.)
+We encourage them to file a Form 8839 with their taxes to document the credit.
+They will then be able to carry the credit forward to future years in case the credit becomes refundable again in the future or their tax situation changes.
+(If a tax preparer wants to charge extra to file the Form 8839 and you won't benefit at all with your 2013 taxes, you might want to wait and amend your taxes if the credit is ever made refundable.)